Canary View Vs. Canary All-In-One: Which Should You Buy?

-So what do I foresee happening?
-I wouldn’t be surprised to see Canary phase out AIO and replace it with View.
+So what do we foresee happening?
+We wouldn’t be surprised to see Canary phase out AIO and replace it with View.
 It’s cheaper to make and provides almost all of the same features as AIO.
 However, Sager was adamant that Canary’s plan is to continue to sell both.
 In his mind, View is for existing AIO owners who want multiple cameras without paying the higher price of adding multiple AIOs.

 If you want to learn more about Canary All-in-One head here.

 While Canary View is meant to supplement the AIO, it’s certainly capable of protecting your home on its own, and it has several features aimed at doing just that.

 First of all, View is a camera.
 It records in Full HD 1080p, offers live streaming of sound and video, night vision, and 3X digital zoom.

 Canary produces a beautiful, clear image.
 Regarding image quality, it’s consistently been a top performer.
 If you’re familiar with AIO’s image quality, you’re familiar with View.
 The performance is the same during the day and at night.

 At night, the camera uses automated IR LEDs to produce a black and white image.
 Note: Unlike other cameras, you can’t turn the IR LEDs off.